fuwaneko/node-protobuf/README.md

 ## Requirements

 * Protocol Buffers >= 2.1.0
-* Node.js >= 0.12.0
+* Node.js >= 0.10.0

+Please, note that Node.js versions before 4.x are not officially supported and may break eventually.
+It is highly recommended to update your project to at least LTS version (currently — 4.4.5).

 ## Installation

 ### Linux

 Make sure you have node, node-gyp, compiler and libprotobuf binary and development files.
-Then install: ``` npm install node-protobuf ```
-Simple, huh?
+Either provide LIBPROTOBUF environment variable: ```LIBPROTOBUF=/usr/local/lib/protobuf npm install node-protobuf```.
+Or install pkg-config for autodiscovery and then simply install like this: ``` npm install node-protobuf ```.

 ### Windows

+*Note: first paragraph might be outdated, you should always use Visual C++ version compatible with your Node.js installation.*

 First you have to obtain Microsoft Visual C++ 2010.
 Express is fine, but if you install SP1 then you'll need to reinstall x64 compilers from [here](http://www.microsoft.com/en-us/download/details.aspx?id=4422).
 Node.js distribution for Windows already includes node-gyp tool, so you don't need to worry about it.
 VC++ 2012/2013 should work as long as you have compiler version compatible with your Node.js installation (i.e. 64 for 64 and 32 for 32).
 For any problems compiling native modules on Windows consult [node-gyp](https://github.com/TooTallNate/node-gyp) repository.